-In order to provide information on the effects of factors that may influence growth in the Pacific halibut, the IPHC is engaged in research activities designed to develop and validate physiological tools for measuring and monitoring growth patterns.
+In order to provide information on the effects of factors that may influence growth in the Pacific halibut, the IPHC is engaged in research activities designed to develop and validate physiological tools for measuring and monitoring growth patterns (Appendix I).
 The strategy that was chosen initially involved the identification of potential molecular markers for growth studies by identifying genes expressed in growth-relevant tissues such as white and red skeletal muscle and liver.
 The second strategy involved the manipulation of growth rates in juvenile Pacific halibut by temperature manipulation.
-Through acclimation at a low temperature (2C), growth was suppressed, whereas through temperature-induced growth compensation, growth was stimulated, resulting in two opposite growth patterns (suppressed versus induced) that could be compared in order to identify those genes that respond to temperature and that, therefore, could be considered acceptable growth markers.
+Through acclimation at a low temperature (2°C), growth was suppressed, whereas through temperature-induced growth compensation, growth was stimulated, resulting in two opposite growth patterns (growth suppression/slow growth versus growth induction/fast growth) that could be compared in order to identify those genes that respond to temperature and that, therefore, could be considered acceptable growth markers.
 This strategy has resulted in the identification of a large set of potential growth markers that could be useful for the detection of different growth patterns in the wild.
+Current efforts are devoted to the validation of the identified potential growth markers for their use in monitoring the growth pattern of Pacific halibut in a spatial and temporal manner.
+A specific deliverable of these studies is the development of sensitive assays for growth markers that can be used on skeletal muscle samples from captured Pacific halibut in order to derive direct information on growth patterns and potential.
+These studies have been conducted in part with funding from the North Pacific Research Board (Grant Number 1704).